SeaGriff/Graph-Orientations-and-Divisors/readme.txt

-This project implements code concerning processes within or adjacent to my forthcoming paper on the graph Torelli theorem.
+This project implements algorithms in or proceeding my forthcoming paper on the graph Torelli theorem.

-The paper uses the theory of partial orientations put forward in Spencer Backman's "Riemann-Roch Theory for Graph Orientations."
-Although Backman's paper is algorithmically inclined, I was unable to find any implementations of the material I used.
-I thought it might be interesting to others to implement this material (and the bulk of mine) in SageMath.
+The underlying theory largely deals with generalized cycle cocycle systems (henceforth just cycle cocycle systems or CCSs).
+These were introduced in Spencer Backman's "Riemann-Roch Theory for Graph Orientations."

+The algorithms are of two types:

+1) Computations concerning morphisms between CCSs.
+These are new.

+2) Those algorithms appearing in Backman's paper upon which the results I used depend.
+I was unable to find other existing implementations of this material.

+######

-The implementation is a foundation: it is not optimized and the data structure supports bioriented edges, but the algorithms have not been adapted for them.
+The code here is a foundation: it is not optimized, and various features ought to be fleshed out.
+For example, the data structure supports bioriented edges, but the algorithms have not been adapted for them.

+The intent is to produce something others can experiment with or build upon.

+######

 The project consists of two files.
 The complex code is in CycleCocycleSystem.
 A few simple functions and methods which might be independently useful are broken out into the other file, newmethods.

 CycleCocycleSystem consists of three classes:

 - CycleCocycleSystem: Parent is Graph.